Getting from A to B: A Roadmap to Freight Forwarding

-One takeaway of digitalization seems crystal clear: consolidation.
+One takeaway of digitalization seems crystal clear: consolidation may be on the horizon.
 The many emerging startups in the logistics and transportation space will be acquired by investors hungry to build innovative growth platforms for the future and capitalize on the benefits of supply chain optimization.
 This will allow them (i) to build critical mass both in terms of shippers as well as logistics services providers and (ii) to add relevant tools for enhancing transparency, visibility, collaboration and improved utilization of transport assets.

-For PE investors and corporates looking to consolidate the forwarding space there is ample opportunity:
+Looking ahead at the longer-term, we do believe that opportunity remains for PE investors and corporates looking to consolidate the forwarding space down the line:

 |Corporates, don’t miss out on middle-market targets: While many corporates may be seeking larger scale acquisitions, there are actionable targets that can help to:

 Lincoln International's Global Business Services professionals discuss mergers and acquisitions opportunities in freight forwarding

 - Click here to listen to Lincoln International Managing Director Gaurang’s Shastri’s perspectives shared with Bloomberg Radio on March 17 (start at 16:45)